ElliotLockerman/lisp/readme.md

 A toy Lisp written in Rust.
-Still in early stages of development.
+Still in early development.